scionproto/scion/doc/dev/contribute.rst

-    - If you are contributing code that implements a technique covered by a patent that you or your employer own, note that patent rights come from you as the contributor according to the Apache License 2.0:
+    - If you are contributing code that implements a technique covered by a patent that you or your employer own, note that patent rights come from you as the contributor according to the Apache License 2.0.
+      Add a header comment to source files known to implement such a technique, like:

       .. code-block:: go